This post is sponsored by Sonnet. All views and opinions expressed represent my own.

 Did You Get the Best Price on Your Insurance?

-Last but not least, and this is something I also ask all of my financial counselling clients, did you get the best price on your insurance?
+Last but not least, and this is something I also ask all of my financial counseling clients, did you get the best price on your insurance?
 Because most of the time the answer I get is “Probably not.”
 I know it’s another annoying step to take, but doing your research and comparing quotes could literally save you hundreds if not thousands of dollars in premiums.

 As a personal example, when my husband and I bought our home two years ago, it all went very fast.
 I’m talking we looked at our townhouse, put in an offer that day, and it was accepted the next day.
-Because everything happened so quick, the last thing on our minds was insurance.
+Because everything happened so quickly, the last thing on our minds was insurance.
 So, we ended up just getting home insurance with our auto insurance provider.

 We didn’t shop around, we didn’t even think about it.
 Then, I started learning more about insurance and realized how big of a mistake we made.
 So, I contacted a few insurance brokers to send me some quotes for a bundled home and auto insurance policy, and I also checked out Sonnet to get a quote from them too.